PrajwalSangam1310/octobotics_solutions/README.md

 ## Ros

+- Ros noetic is used
 - Three scripts were created each one for each goal.
 - Each scripts solves only for that particular goal.

+## Inverted Pendulum solution scripts.
+  - goal1_solution.py for goal 1
+  - goal2_solution.py for goal 2
+  - goal3_solution.py for goal 3

 ### Goal 1